moxvallix/reportinator/docs/0_first_report.md

 => [["nx1", "nx2", "nx3", "nx4", "nx5"]]
 ```

-Now we could add the other rows ourselves, by adding more rows to "data":
+Now we could add the other rows ourselves, by adding more rows to "values":

 ```
 {
   "type": ":preset",
   "params": {
-    "data": [
+    "values": [
       ["nx1","nx2","nx3","nx4","nx5"],
       [1, 2, 3, 4, 5],
       [2, 4, 6, 8, 10],